QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 Note the lack of any root-finding algorithm.

-We'll also run our original implementation, which uses an exogenous grid and requires root-finding, so we can perform some comparisons
+We'll also run our original implementation, which uses an exogenous grid and requires root-finding, so we can perform some comparisons.

 .. literalinclude:: /_static/lecture_specific/coleman_policy_iter/coleman_operator.py